tortuba/voice/README.md

 **When you have translated everything**
 * Ping us in the dedicated issue
-* We'll review your changes and build a test version for you to play with
+* We'll review your changes and build a test version for you to play withg
 * If everything looks fine, we'll ship it with the next update

 ## Structure of the file